Elia97/Tic-Tac-Toe/README.md

 # tic-tac-toe

-A small example of a tic-tac-toe game
+A simple game of tic-tac-toe